Godzilla vs. Kong

 Godzilla vs. Kong is a 2021 American monster film directed by Adam Wingard.
 Produced by Legendary Pictures and distributed by Warner Bros.
-Pictures, it is a sequel to Kong: Skull Island (2017) and Godzilla: King of the Monsters (2019), and is the fourth film in the Monsterverse.
-It is also the 36th film in the Godzilla franchise, the 12th film in the King Kong franchise, and the fourth Godzilla film to be completely produced by an American film studio.
-(Note: The American releases of Godzilla (Godzilla, King of the Monsters!), King Kong vs. Godzilla and The Return of Godzilla (Godzilla 1985) featured additional footage produced by independent Florida studios.
+Pictures, it is a sequel to Kong: Skull Island (2017) and Godzilla: King of the Monsters (2019), and serves as the fourth film in Legendary's Monsterverse franchise, as well as the 36th film in the Godzilla franchise (Note: It is the fourth Godzilla film to be completely produced by an American studio.
+The American releases of Godzilla (Godzilla, King of the Monsters!), King Kong vs. Godzilla, and The Return of Godzilla (Godzilla 1985) featured additional footage produced by independent American studios.
 The footage featured Western actors and merged it with the original Japanese footage in order to appeal to American audiences.
 Invasion of Astro-Monster was the first Godzilla film to be co-produced between a Japanese studio (Toho) and an American studio (UPA).
-The first Godzilla film to be completely produced by a Hollywood studio was TriStar's Godzilla (1998).)
+The 1998 film Godzilla produced by TriStar Pictures is the first Godzilla film to be completely produced by an American studio.) and the 12th film in the King Kong franchise.
 The film stars Alexander Skarsgård, Millie Bobby Brown, Rebecca Hall, Brian Tyree Henry, Shun Oguri, Eiza González, Julian Dennison, Lance Reddick, Kyle Chandler, and Demián Bichir.
 Brown and Chandler reprise their roles from the previous Godzilla film.
-In the film, Kong clashes with Godzilla after the Monarch organization moves the ape from Skull Island to the Hollow Earth, homeworld of the monsters known as "Titans", and to retrieve a power source for a secret weapon intended to stop Godzilla's mysterious attacks.
+In the film, Godzilla repeatedly clashes with Kong after the organization Monarch moves the ape from Skull Island to a new home in the Hollow Earth; while another organization, Apex Cybernetics, attempts to retrieve a power source in the Hollow Earth for a secret weapon intended to stop Godzilla's mysterious attacks.

 The project was announced in October 2015 when Legendary Pictures declared plans for a shared cinematic universe between Godzilla and King Kong.
 The film's writers' room was assembled in March 2017, and Wingard was announced as the director in May 2017.
 Principal photography began in November 2018 in Hawaii, Australia, and Hong Kong, and wrapped in April 2019.

 After being delayed from a November 2020 release date due to the COVID-19 pandemic, Godzilla vs. Kong was theatrically released internationally on March 24, 2021, and in the United States on March 31, where it was released on HBO Max simultaneously.
 The film received generally positive reviews from critics, with praise for the visual effects and action sequences, but criticism towards the human characters.
 It broke several pandemic box office records, and grossed $470 million worldwide, against a production budget between $155–200 million and a break-even point of $330 million, making it the eighth-highest-grossing film of 2021.
 The film was a streaming hit, becoming the most successful launch title in HBO Max's history until it was overtaken by Mortal Kombat.

 A sequel, Godzilla x Kong: The New Empire, also directed by Wingard, was released on March 29, 2024.